emews/mela/mlrMBO/README.md

     makeNumericParam("x1", lower = -5, upper = 5),
     makeNumericParam("x2", lower = -10, upper = 20))
 ```
 This defines the two dimensional space `(x1,x2)` with the specified limits.
+This is defined in the `data/parameter_set.R` file, and is read in by the algorithm.
 See http://berndbischl.github.io/ParamHelpers/man/makeParamSet.html for more details on defining parameter sets.

-The algorithm makes use of existing capabilities from mlrMBO:
+In this example, we make use of existing capabilities from mlrMBO:
 * **expected improvement** for the infill criterion
 * **constant liar** for multi-point proposals

-The example uses **multi-point proposals** for concurrency in the iterative steps, defined via a `pp=<number of proposed points>` passed in via the [handshake protocol](#handshake-protocol).
+The example uses **multi-point proposals** for concurrency in the iterative steps, defined via a `propose.points=<number of proposed points>` passed in via the [handshake protocol](#handshake-protocol).
 See https://mlr-org.github.io/mlrMBO/articles/supplementary/parallelization.html for more information on parallelization in mlrMBO.

-The maximum algorithm iteration is specified via a `it=<number of max iterations>` argument, also defined via the [handshake protocol](#handshake-protocol).
+The maximum algorithm iteration is specified via a `max.iterations=<number of max iterations>` argument, also defined via the [handshake protocol](#handshake-protocol).

 ### ME output file: final_res.Rds ###
 mlrMBO's mbo function produces a MBOSingleObjResult object.
 That object is